hongshengjie/crud/README.md

 ```

-### Or the client wrapped in curd has read-write separation and context read-write timeout configuration
+### Or the client wrapped in curd has read-write separation and context read-write timeout configuration ability

 ```go